In this blog, we put forward our 5 predictions for how mining technology and data will be used in 2020.

-In the second part of this mini blog series, we put forward our 5 predictions for how mining technology and data will be used in 2020.
+In the second part of this mini blog series, we put forward our 5 predictions for how mining technology and mining data analytics will be used in 2020.

 2. Lite Versions of Fleet Management Systems (FMS) will be Adopted in Increasing Numbers

-Large mines can easily justify the cost and resources required to reap the benefits of implementing a comprehensive Fleet Management System.
+Large mines can easily justify the cost and resources required to reap the benefits of implementing comprehensive fleet management systems and/or condition monitoring solutions.

-However, many smaller mines and quarries require much less complex solutions and have struggled to find a system which cherry-picks the parts of the FMS which are relevant to them (e.g. just production tracking to/from locations without paying the full price tag) without all the extras.
+However, many smaller mines and quarries require much less complex solutions and have struggled to find a system that cherry-picks the parts of the fleet management system which are relevant to them (e.g. just production tracking to/from locations without paying the full price tag) without all the extras.